heliuxdesign/exam2/README.md

 ## 2. Install Node.js modules
    npm install

-## remove "homepage": "https://heliuxdesign.github.io/exam2" from {}package.json
+<p>Remove "homepage": "https://heliuxdesign.github.io/exam2" from package.json</p>
 ## 3. Start the project
    npm start
    <p>The application will start and can be accessed in your web browser at http://localhost:3000.</p>